Gerard Crane House: House

 The house is a two-and-a-half-story five-bay stone building on a raised basement with a shallow hipped roof with small cupola and identical chimneys on the north and south.
 It is sided in a locally quarried granite with an unusual natural marbleized appearance in a smooth-faced ashlar pattern with quoins on the front (reverting to random ashlar on the rear and sides).
 The roofline has a plain frieze, simple cornice and is set off by a stringcourse.

 The east (front) facade has a central entrance portico featuring classical ornamentation.
 Fluted Doric columns and consoles support an entablature with denticulated cornice.
 A transom, sidelights, and ornate frontispiece frame the slightly recessed four-inch–thick (10 cm), 500 lb mahogany door.
 In the rear is a similar portico with a less elaborate door, chamfered Doric columns and a molded entablature.

 There is much decoration inside the house.
 On the north side of the central hall are library and parlor with high ceilings.
 Their plaster molding features a band with a talon motif over a cornice with an acanthus band and a broad ribbon of flowers and leaves.
 Below that is a frieze with meticulously detailed plaster heads of noteworthy literary figures encircled and connected by oak leaves and acorns.
 The doorways and windows are framed by fluted Corinthian pilasters with foliated entablatures atop.
 A chandelier hangs from an ornate plaster medallion in the library ceiling.
 Also in the library is an Italian marble fireplace with colonnettes, paneled spandrels and finely carved friezes and cartouches.
 It has a cast iron fireboard ornamented with a brass crane.

 On the south side, the dining room has a similarly foliated band around the ceiling.
 The original music room has since been converted into a kitchen.
 There is a less ornate fireplace on the south side.
 The mahogany staircase has turned balusters, a chamfered newel post and a scroll motif on the risers.

 The second floor has a similar layout although it is less ornate.
-All the bedrooms have cast-iron heat registers and a brass nameplate on the door with the manufacturer's name.
+All the bedrooms have cast-iron heat registers and brass hinges on the door with the manufacturer's name.
 The third story's garret was used as a ballroom.
 Four queen posts surround the area under the skylight in the middle of an L-shaped set of servants' quarters on the north and east.

 In the basement is the original kitchen, with a large fireplace and bread ovens.
 Below it is a sub-basement with a datestone giving the names of the contractors and a built-in safe.